joaotextor/joaotextor/README.md

 Web Developer - Forever a student
 ---------------------------------

 I coded between 2005 and 2009 (Object Pascal, PHP, MySQL) and decided to switch to Law.
-13 years later, new life plans required me to go back to study software development.
+13 years later, new life plans in 2022 required me to go back to study software development.
+It's the end of 2023 and I'm absolute passionate about programming!!

 * 🌍  I'm based in Erechim, RS, Brazil.
 * 🧠  I'm learning everything Javascript/Typescript related, and occasionally C/C++ and Python.